archlinux/signstar/README.md

 - [signstar-common]: Shared components and data types for Signstar tools and libraries
 - [signstar-config]: Configuration file handling for Signstar hosts
 - [signstar-configure-build]: A commandline interface for the configuration of Signstar system during build-time
-- *signstar-configure*: An executable, that allows non-interactive configuration of an HSM based on a configuration ([#48])
+- [signstar-configure]: An executable, that non-interactively configures a Signstar host, its user's credentials and HSM backends
 - [signstar-crypto]: Common types and functionality for cryptography in Signstar
 - [signstar-request-signature]: An executable, run on a client host, that prepares data to be signed and retrieves a signature for it from a Signstar setup
 - [signstar-sign]: An executable, that allows signing of messages with the help of an HSM, based on a configuration